yuki24/pushing/README.md

 ### Walkthrough to Writing a Notifier

 In this README, we'll use Twitter as an example.
-Suppose you'd like to send a push notification when a user receives a new direct message from other user.
+Suppose you want to send a push notification when a user receives a new direct message from other user.
 To get started, you can use Pushing's notifier generator:

 ```sh
 $ rails g pushing:notifier TweetNotifier new_direct_message